Christopher Hitchens: Political views

+Hitchens was long described by himself and others as a socialist and a Marxist, although he held many views on foreign policy which were considered heterodox compared to his contemporaries on the left.
+Hitchens described his break from modern U.S. liberals after what he called the "tepid reaction" of the Western left to the controversy over The Satanic Verses, followed by what he saw as the American Left’s embrace of Bill Clinton and the anti-war movement's opposition to NATO intervention in Bosnia and Herzegovina in the 1990s.
+He later became a so-called “liberal hawk” and supported the war on terror, but he had some reservations, such as his characterisation of waterboarding as torture after voluntarily undergoing the procedure.
+In January 2006, he joined four other individuals and four organisations, including the ACLU and Greenpeace, as plaintiffs in a lawsuit, ACLU v.
+NSA, challenging Bush's NSA warrantless surveillance; the lawsuit was filed by the ACLU.
 In 2009 Hitchens was listed by Forbes magazine as one of the 25 "most influential liberals" in the US media.
 The article also noted that he would "likely be aghast to find himself on this list", as it reduces his self-styled radicalism to mere liberalism.
 Hitchens's political perspectives also appear in his wide-ranging writings, which include many dialogues.
-He said of Ayn Rand's objectivism, "I have always found it quaint, and rather touching, that there is a movement in the US that thinks Americans are not yet selfish enough."
+Hitchens is often attributed the quote regarding classical liberals and Libertarians: "I have always found it quaint, and rather touching, that there is a movement in the US that thinks Americans are not yet selfish enough."

-Hitchens disagreed with the premise of a Jewish homeland and had said of himself, "I am an Anti-Zionist.
-I'm one of those people of Jewish descent who believes that Zionism would be a mistake even if there were no Palestinians."

-Having long described himself as a socialist and a Marxist, Hitchens began his break from the established political left after what he called the "tepid reaction" of the Western left to the controversy over The Satanic Verses, followed by what he saw as the left's embrace of Bill Clinton and the anti-war movement's opposition to NATO intervention in Bosnia and Herzegovina in the 1990s.
-He later became a so-called liberal hawk and supported the war on terror, but he had some reservations, such as his characterisation of waterboarding as torture after voluntarily undergoing the procedure.
-In January 2006, he joined four other individuals and four organisations, including the ACLU and Greenpeace, as plaintiffs in a lawsuit, ACLU v.
-NSA, challenging Bush's NSA warrantless surveillance; the lawsuit was filed by the ACLU.